lf-/blog/content/posts/computing-should-enable-humans/index.md

 * Does the project have a Benevolent Dictator for Life?
   * How do they behave?
   * Do the rules apply to thee but not to me?
   * If you disagree with them, what happens?
-Does the *project* hold special power, such as access to special APIs restricted to their GitHub org?
+  * Does the *project* hold special power, such as access to special APIs restricted to packages under their GitHub org?
 * Does the community accept bigots or convicted rapists in open arms?
 * Does the project have a code of conduct?
 Is it enforced?
 * Are you going to be called a fucking idiot for using the wrong words to